gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Check if a store is already opted-in for any integration
+Use this API to check if a store is already opted-in for any integration

 *Returned Response:*